mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Introduction

-However, retrieving relevant knowledge from multimodal knowledge graphs to enhance the generation of knowledge-based VQA tasks is exceptionally challenging.
-First, off-the-shelf multimodal KGs~\cite{liu2019mmkg} are generally built around common entities, and often lack the encyclopedic or long-tail knowledge required by knowledge-intensive questions, rendering them ineffective for direct use in knowledge-based VQA.
-Moreover, current knowledge sources used in knowledge-based VQA~\cite{mensink2023encyclopedic,chen2023can} are typically organized in unstructured documents containing substantial contextual noise, making it challenging to extract well-structured entities and relationships essential for constructing high-quality multimodal KGs.
-Furthermore, a large-scale knowledge graph constructed from millions of documents, each potentially containing hundreds of entities and relationships, significantly expands the search space.
-Consequently, performing direct retrieval over such a graph is computationally inefficient and adversely affects retrieval precision.
+Nevertheless, effectively retrieving relevant information from multimodal KGs to support knowledge-based VQA remains highly challenging.
+First, off-the-shelf multimodal KGs~\cite{liu2019mmkg} are generally built around common entities and often lack the encyclopedic or long-tail content required by knowledge-intensive questions, rendering them ineffective for direct application.
+Moreover, knowledge sources commonly used in knowledge-based VQA~\cite{mensink2023encyclopedic,chen2023can} are typically organized in unstructured documents that contain substantial contextual noise, making it difficult to extract well-structured multimodal entities and relations for constructing high-quality multimodal KGs.
+Furthermore, building large-scale KGs from millions of documents, each potentially involving hundreds of entities and relations, dramatically expands the search space.
+As a result, direct retrieval over such graphs becomes computationally inefficient, adversely affecting retrieval precision.